certdao/certdao-docs/README.md

 # Overview

-*certDAO* is a decentralized autonomous organization (DAO) that verifies domain to contract address mappings for the Ethereum community.
+*certDAO* is a decentralized autonomous organization (DAO) that contract address to domain mappings for the Ethereum community.
 Think of *certDAO* as a certificate authority for Web3.

 ## How does *certDAO* work?